Black Leopard, Red Wolf: Reception

 The style of the book has been much praised by reviewers, variously hymned as "a voice of almost overwhelming confidence, earthiness, and brio," one of "beautiful flexibility," and an "adroit mingling of ancient and modern tones."
 Many have commented on the book's place in the tradition of linguistically daring post-colonial literature; Bhatia has argued that the book's language, unusual for epic fantasy, can be made sense of only when this struggle with a colonial language is accounted for, comparing James's situation to the self-expressed plight of Dambudzo Marechera: "For a black writer the language is very racist; you have to have harrowing fights and hair-raising panga duels with the language before you can make it do all that you want it to do."

 James's unsparing depiction of violence was much discussed; Bhatia remarked that the book "should come along with multiple trigger warnings for rape, bestiality, dismemberment, mutilation, and sudden and violent death."
 Some interviewers noted that this was a theme continuous from James's previous work, particularly Brief History.
 James has repeatedly contended that to separate violence and the resultant suffering is distasteful; he remarked that "if you don’t read the scene of the murder of a child and find it unbearable, then that scene failed."

-The review aggregator website Book Marks reported that 53% of critics gave the book a "rave" review, whilst 38% and 6% of the critics expressed "positive" or "mixed" impressions, respectively.
-Another 3% of the critics "panned" the book, based on a sample of 34 reviews.

 Amal El-Mohtar said that comparisons to J.R.R.
 Tolkien and George R. R. Martin "are wildly inaccurate to the experience of reading this book," describing it as "more like if Toni Morrison had written Ovid's Metamorphoses."